Durham Miners' Hall

+The main building housed the office of local Labour MP Mary Foy after her election in 2019.
+In May 2022, Labour leader Keir Starmer was accused of having broken COVID-19 pandemic legal restrictions at the venue the previous April, by drinking beer and eating takeaway food in a room there with other party members present.
+This became known as "Beergate".

+Renovation in 2020s

 In March 2020 the National Lottery Heritage Fund awarded a grant for restoration and renovation work, with the aim of restoring Redhills as a centre of culture and education.
 In October 2021, as part of the grant agreement, Durham Miners Association transferred ownership of the site to the Redhills Charitable Incorporated Organisation.

 In 2022, Redhills stated publicly its intention to join a transnational serial nomination bid for UNESCO World Heritage status, coordinated by The Workers Museum in Copenhagen.

-As of 2023, restoration and renovation works are underway.
+As of 2023, restoration and renovation works were underway.
+In January 2026, the hall fully reopened after the £14 million restoration.

-The Redhills Charity, which operates Redhills Durham Miners Hall, is run by Nick Malyan who is the Chief Executive of the charity and was appointed in February 2022.
+The Redhills Charity, which operates Redhills Durham Miners Hall, was initially run by Nick Malyan as Chief Executive of the charity.
+As of January 2026, Andrew McIntyre was the interim Chief Executive.